HackBulgaria/Programming101-CSharp/week06/03---Static-Partial-Anonymous-Types/Readme.md

 # Partial Classes and Methods

+## Implement partial class Employee

 - Implement class Employee which has definition in two files:

 `public partial class Employee`

-The first file should contain all properties including :
+- The first file should contain all properties including :

 - FirstName (string)
 - LastName (string)